AbdullahZareen/Internshiptasks/README.md

 	email--Abdullahzareen90@gmail.com,password--123456
-	other wise go to sign up and make your account if you want to see detail of book then click the image
+	other wise go to sign up and make your account if you want to see detail of book then click the image click add to cart at the end of the detail screen the book add in the cart